-We build guitars to raise funds for some of our favorite charities, but Doner Designs is not entirely an altruistic pursuit - we have a lot of fun with it and it's a good father/son activity.
+We build guitars to raise funds for some of our favorite charities, but also have a lot of fun with it and it's a good father/son activity.
 We hope that the guitars add to the attraction of the events where they are featured and that they will help build awareness for the causes long after the auctions are over.

 In 2008 my son Richard purchased his first electric guitar.
 A week later we returned to Guitar Center to buy an electric bass for me.
 Soon thereafter we started tinkering with upgrades of hardware and electronics.
 Jamming and guitar building have been great father-son activities for us ever since though not as often now that he has finished college and moved away.
 We still collaborate on designs but a lot of it happens by email and text messaging now.

-Past experience with building electronic equipment, boats and RC models made it relatively easy to learn about working on guitars.
+Past experience with building electronic equipment, RC models, etc made it relatively easy to learn about working on guitars.
 Dozens of sources on the internet helped fill the holes in our knowledge base.
 By the fall of 2012, when Doner Designs was founded, we had built or significantly modified more than a half dozen guitars.
 Years later, Richard decided to study electrical engineering in college and this was pivotal in enabling us to complete the time machine bass.
 Richard designed and built the custom circuit boards which control the flux capacitor and destination year display.

-During 2012, as we considered the idea of building for charity auctions, our thoughts quickly turned to a family we have been close to for many years and who lost their daughter Jenna to cancer in 2011.
-The first two Doner Designs guitars were be dedicated to her.
-A metallic blue leopard themed guitar was built with and for Jenna’s family, in her memory, using her favorite colors. and themes The experience of building the guitar with Jenna’s family also served as a pilot for potentially offering guitar building workshops in the future (as part of wish fulfillment for the Make-A-Wish Foundation for example).
+During 2012, as we considered the idea of building for charity auctions, our thoughts turned to a family we have been close to for many years and who lost their daughter Jenna to cancer in 2011.
+The first two Doner Designs guitars were dedicated to her.
+A metallic blue leopard themed guitar was built with and for Jenna’s family, in her memory, using her favorite colors. and themes The experience of building the guitar with Jenna’s family also served as a pilot for potentially offering guitar building workshops in the future (potentially as part of wish fulfillment for the Make-A-Wish Foundation at some point).

-Our military style guitars have proven to be a good fit with organizations who support kids fighting serious illness.
+Our military style guitars were a good fit with organizations who support kids fighting serious illness.
 The Army Guitar was donated to the Chicago area Cystic Fibrosis Foundation for auction at their Chefs Gala black-tie event in February of 2013.
-We feel a connection to the CF Foundation because of another family friend who has a child currently battling CF. Most recently our Navy aircraft carrier themed guitar was donated to the Juvenile Diabetes Research Foundation (JDRF).
+We feel a connection to the CF Foundation because of another family friend who has a child currently battling CF. Our Navy aircraft carrier themed guitar was donated to the Juvenile Diabetes Research Foundation (JDRF).
 The time machine bass has not been donated yet but we are seriously considering the Michael J. Fox Parkinson's Foundation because of the obvious synergy.

 We build guitars for enjoyment, but also with the hope that we can bring joy to others while raising funds for great causes.
 Jenna’s memory is a part of the motive to help others.
-Another part comes from our Faith, which is an important part of our lives, though you won’t hear us talk about that much unless asked.
+We are also motivated by our Christian faith, which is an important part of our lives, though we don't talk about it very much.